Celebrate Veterans Day by attending an event near you.

 2018 Veterans Day Events:

 America's Parade -- Veterans are invited to march in this New York City parade on November 11.
-This year’s Parade will commemorate the 15th anniversary of 9/11, with special recognition of our Afghanistan, Iraq, and other Post-9/11 veterans, as well as our First Responders.
+This year’s Parade will commemorate the 16th anniversary of 9/11, with special recognition of our Afghanistan, Iraq, and other Post-9/11 veterans, as well as our First Responders.
 It will also mark the 26th Anniversary of Desert Storm.
 The United States Air Force is this year’s featured military branch.
 The Army, Marines, Air Force and Navy are also represented.

 National Veterans Day Ceremony -- The Veterans Day National Ceremony is held on November 11th at Arlington National Cemetery.
 The ceremony begins at 11:00 a.m. with a wreath laying at the Tomb of the Unknowns and continues inside the Memorial Amphitheater with a parade of colors by veterans' organizations and remarks from dignitaries.
 There are many national and state cemeteries throughout the country that may also be holding Veterans Day ceremonies.
 Click here for a cemetery listing.

 The Manassas Veterans Day Parade -- On November 3rd you can attend the parade that kicks off at 11:00 am from the intersection of Quarry Rd. and Prescott Ave. in Historic Manassas.

 The parade is the largest Veterans Day Parade in Northern Virginia and in the Washington, D.C. area, and will include military units and vehicles, local veteran organizations, military, and high school bands, and pipe and drum corps teams.

 Ronald Reagan Presidential Library Veterans Day Celebration -- On November 12th, visit the Ronald Reagan Presidential Library for live music, a civil war encampment, a military vehicle display, honor guard, and remarks by Vice Admiral Fred Midgette.